MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 You can start a call after you open a guide, open a guide after placing a call, or do both simultaneously.
 You can also make a call or work on a guide independently.

 > [!NOTE]
 > To make a call from Dynamics 365 to a remote collaborator on Microsoft Teams, you must have a Microsoft Teams license.
-[Learn more about requirements](requirements.md).
+[Learn more about device and licensing requirements](requirements.md).

 ## Limitations